 On the last morning of our excursion we went to see the city market place which was doubtless interesting cultural experience.
 We fortified ourselves with the local roast or stewed meat and set off for the last stop of our adventure (not only) relating to art history.
 To be more concrete we headed for St. George’s monastery in a small village called Ubisi.
 It was founded in 9th century, and today there is a single-nave church of little interest left of it when seen from afar.
 A kind of disappointment the feeling of which we might have experienced when seeing the exterior of the church was replaced by enthusiasm right away on entering its interior.
 There we came across well-preserved fresco decoration from late 14th century.
 Its part were, apart from others, episodes from St. George’s life, scenes from the life of Christ or those of Pantocrator dominating the apse and finishing the succession of Christ’s faces being depicted in the east-west vault axis of the church.
 After having an opulent snack on the bank of the local river we made our way back to Kutaisi.
 In early morning hours we got to the airport and subsequently left Georgia at 6.30 a.m. of the local time.

-The one-week excursion to Georgia was one of the tightest and the most physically demanding excursions I have taken part in so far on the occasion of the expeditions organised by the Center of Early Medieval Studies.
+The one-week excursion to Georgia was one of the tightest and the most physically demanding excursions I have taken part in so far on the occasion of the expeditions organised by the Center for Early Medieval Studies.
 In a few days we practically travelled the length and breadth of Georgia.
 We saw the Caucasus in the north, deserts in the south and Stalin somewhere in between.
 The reward for our endurance and determination was enormous, though.
 We were undoubtedly amazed by the cultural wealth of this country, and the knowledge and also the visual experience we had gained there will never leave us.